 We’ve created a handy Chrome extension to help you do that.
 It’s called the Carbon Capper and has been designed to give you a planet-friendly nudge every time you might be about to send an unnecessary email.
 Smart stuff.
 Just add it to your Chrome.
 And if you still want to send your email?
 No problem – just click OK.

-The planet-loving signature
+The green signature

 We’ve also created an email signature that sends people a ‘thanks’ in advance, helping you to lighten your carbon emissions - politely.
 Smart carbon fighting.